oddestdan/node-tasks/03-hw/README.md

 `npm run watch` for **nodemon service**
 `npm run dev` for "pretty" pino **request logging**, or run the following command directly: `LOG_LEVEL=debug node index.js | ./node_modules/.bin/pino-pretty`

+### Database (MongoDB)

+Project uses [MongoDB Atlas cloud service](https://www.mongodb.com/cloud/atlas).
+In order to connect to the database, it is required to provide username, password, cluster and database titles to project's config.

+If you prefer to use **local MongoDB**, please proceed to **override** the `dbURI string` with your own connection string (located in `/server/index.js`).

+### Weather (OpenWeatherMap)

+Project uses a free-to-use [OpenWeather API](https://openweathermap.org/api).
+In order to successfully fetch to the API, it is required to provide your own **OpenWeatherAPI key** (located on the site, in Profile -> API keys) to the project's config.

+_Note_: upon the initial sign up to the OpenWeather API, it might take **several hours** for the key to activate.

 ## Project development

 [Scrum Board](https://trello.com/b/5WFzOL8H/uber)